wdehoog/hutspot-ubports/docs/play-on-phone.md

 librespot -n Phablet --cache ~/.cache/hutspot.wdehoog/hutspot.wdehoog/ -u <yourusername>
 ```

 you will be prompted for your password.
 The credentials will be saved in the specified cache directory in a file called ``credentials.json``.
+Note: if this directory is accessible by ``hutspot`` it can use the credentials to register itself with other players.

 When launching Librespot and specifying the same cache directory the credentials will be loaded: